 Add salt and spice to taste.

 Why not blend olive oil at the beginning?
-Because olive oil can develop a slightly bitter taste when blended for too long.
+Olive oil can develop a slightly bitter taste when blended for too long, so it's best to add it after the herbs and other ingredients are processed.

 Nutribullet method